 In addition, our Code of Business Conduct and Ethics prohibits activities that conflict with, or have the appearance of conflicting with, the best interests of the Company and its stockholders.
-Such conflicts of interest may arise when an employee, or a member of the employee's family, receives improper personal benefits as a result of such individual's position in the Company.
+Such conflicts of interest may arise when an which included bonus payments and other standard benefit arrangements.
+The compensation paid to Mr. Mueller was approved in accordance with the Company's standard compensation practices for similarly situated employees.